Sharp Brains: Brain Fitness and Cognitive Health News

 (Editor’s Note: This is an excerpt from David DiSalvo’s new book What makes your brain happy and why you should do the opposite.)

 Taking a position in any argument—large or small—is slippery business for our brains.
 We can have every intention of honestly pursuing an answer, yet still fool ourselves into thinking our method is objective when it is, in fact, anything but.
 Cognitive science has helped decipher this enigma with research on the theoretical mental structures our brains use to organize information, called schemata.
-Read the rest of this entry »
+[Read more…] about What makes your brain happy and why you should do the opposite

 New resource: Brain Fitness for All